-Objective No. Specific Zoning Objective Approx Area (Ha) X-01 Marine Related Activity including selected new piers, mixed commercial, marine related industry, community, tourism, and leisure activities, excluding any new residential.
+Objective No. Specific Zoning Objective Approx Area (Ha) X-01 Marine Related Activity including select new piers, mixed commercial, marine related industry, community, tourism, a leisure activities, excluding any new residential.
 This zone is adjacent to the Roaringwater Bay and Islands Special Area of Conservation.
-Development proposals will require the provision of an ecological impact assessment report (Natura Impact Statement) in accordance with the requirements of the Habitats Directive and may only proceed where it can be shown that they will not have significant negative impacts either alone or in combination with other projects on the SAC.
+Development proposals will require the provision of a ecological impact assessment report (Natura Impact Statement) in accordar with the requirements of the Habitats Directive and may only proceed where can be shown that they will not have significant negative impacts either alor in combination with other projects on the SAC.
 1.7 Parts of this site are at risk of flooding.
 Any development proposals on this site will normally be accompanied by a flood risk assessment that complies with Chapter 5 of the Ministerial Guidelines 'The Planning System and Flood Risk Management' as described in objectives FD 1-4, 1-5 and 1-6 in Section 1 of this plan.

-Objective No. Specific Zoning Objective Approx Area (Ha) Objective No. X-02 An Action plan shall be prepared by the landowners and agreed with the Planning Authority making provision for mixed-use primarily tourism related marine, commercial and leisure employment and residential uses, community facilities, parking areas and waterside promenade walk.
+Objective No. Specific Zoning Objective Approx Area (Ha) X-02 An Action plan shall be prepared by the landowners and agreed with the Planning Authority making provision for mixed-use primarily tourism related marine, commercial and leisure employment and residential uses, community facilities, parking areas and waterside promenade walk.
 This zone is adjacent to the Roaringwater Bay and Islands Special Area of Conservation.
 Development proposals will require the provision of an ecological impact assessment report (Natura Impact Statement) in accordance with the requirements of the Habitats Directive and may only proceed where it can be shown that they will not have significant negative impact on the SAC.
 Parts of this site are at risk of flooding.
-2.7 X-03 Sen mak setti enha com a) A facil b) A relat the s loca c) P facil This Bay Con requ Parts of this site are at risk of flooding.
-Any development proposals on this site will normally be accompanied by a flood risk assessment that complies with Chapter 5 of the Ministerial Guidelines 'The Planning System and Flood Risk Management' as described in objectives FD 1-4, 1-5 and 1-6 in Section 1 of this plan. requiring Stat requiring that impa othe Part Any will
+Any development proposals on this site will normally be accompanied by a flood risk assessment that complies with Chapter 5 of the Ministerial Guidelines 'The Planning System and Flood Risk 2.7 Management' as described in objectives FD 1-4, 1-5 and 1-6 in Section 1 of this plan.

-Specific Zoning Objective Approx Area (Ha) Sensitive lands on a distinctive promontory making a major contribution to the visual setting of Baltimore.
-It has the potential to enhance the employment, economic and community base of the village through:- 5.0 a) A marina and its associated land based facilities. b) A comprehensive high quality tourism related development which has regard to the scenic and visual sensitivities of the location. c) Provision of appropriate recreational facilities.
+Objective No. Specific Zoning Objective Approx Area (Ha) X-03 -03 Sensitive lands on a distinctive promontory making a major contribution to the visual setting of Baltimore.
+It has the potential to enhance the employment, economic and community base of the village through:- a) A marina and its associated land based facilities. b) A comprehensive high quality tourism related development which has regard to the scenic and visual sensitivities of the location. c) Provision of appropriate recreational facilities.
 This zone is adjacent to the Roaringwater Bay and Islands Special Area of Conservation.
 Development proposals will require the provision of an ecological impact assessment report (Natura Impact Statement) in accordance with the requirements of the Habitats Directive and may only proceed where it can be shown that they will not have significant negative impacts either alone or in combination with other projects on the SAC.
 Parts of this site are at risk of flooding.
 Any development proposals on this site will normally be accompanied by a flood risk assessment that complies with Chapter 5 of the Ministerial Guidelines 'The Planning System and Flood Risk Management' as described in objectives FD 1-4, 1-5 and 1-6 in Section 1 of this plan.